GregWang198/Gurux.DLMS.Server.Example.Net/README.md

 If you want that framework returns current value just set Handled = false.
 Otherwice you can just set value that you want to return.
 In this example we will return current time for the clock.
-Otherewice we will return object attribute value.
+Otherwise we will return attribute value of the object.

 ```c#